King-Lewy/Speedy-Go-Kart/README.md

 #### Welding
 I have never welded, and quite simply, didn't know how they worked.
 So I did some research to understand the different welds, and even what a tack weld was.
 One big problem, is that I don't have a welder myself, but fortuatlly, a lot of my neighbors do.
 I have a list of people that I will reach out to, and I know that at least one of them will mentor me and teach me how to weld, and help me through the process of welding my frame.

+# For Macondo Reviewer
+This is a section just for the macondo reviewer to look at, so don't worry about it if you are just looking.
+I am writing this because the journal entrys and everything is closed on macondo during review, and I need to make some things clear.
+### Price vs Hours
+I know that it may seem like I am requesting for more money than I deserve, but please let me plead my case.
+The first thing I want to mention, is that even though the hours seem low, there is two main things.
+First, that is the most I have ever spent on anything, and I felt like it was a lot while I was doing it, and am writing this after I shipped, after thinking about my ship.
+Next, I spent many more hours than I actually recorded in Macondo, because either I didn't document it while I was going, or I just honestly under marked hours or forgot to journal.
+#### Hours after Ship
+After I shiped my project, I still was spending hours on the project, I just can't record them, because the journals are locked.
+I wanted to ship the project a little early, because I wanted to get through the review queue, but I didn't realize the journals would lock.
+My bad.
+I should have realized that though, so that is kind of my fault.
+I did quite a few things after I shipped the project, and I am going to treat this kind of like a journal.
+I researched how is the best way to weld my project, considering I am a beginner, and learned a few things.
+Because I am going to use a neighbor's welder, I want to have everything prepared before I go to weld.
+The main thing that I learned after hours and hours of research, is that the best way to start, is cutting all the pieces to length, the NAILING THEM TO PLYWOOD!
+This may seem a little weird at first, but it is actually genius.
+You nail them to plywood (4x8) to the exact shape of the frame, and then proceed to tack weld them to keep their shape.
+When I say nail, I mean nail around the outsides, so they can't move.
+I just added this to the build process, but this was achieved AFTER shipping.
+Also, I kept on reaching out to the same mentor, and he said that he had some tools I could use to help cut the metal for my project :)

+Also, I designed an extension to the handlebar (which you will be able to find in images) because I realized that it might not be close enough to the driver while going.
+This was only achieved after reviewing my design for a while.

 ## Overview
 This project has really made me improve in a lot of skills, such as CAD, and understanding vehicles.
 This has been a learning experience for me, because I have never actually done something like this, and usually I only do sports.
 Review the License to know how to use this info.